stuvjordan-uroc/blw-dataviz-app-perf/README.md

 ### Page 1

 - Both polls in closed state, not disabled
-- Controls visible, both Back and Next visible and active
+- Controls visible, Next visible and active, Back hidden and disabled
 - IntroParagraph visible with flex set to 1 1 auto and overflow set to auto
 - Transition to Page 2 when user clicks Next